luk036/sphere-n/README.md

 Overall, this code provides a sophisticated yet flexible way to generate evenly distributed points on high-dimensional spheres, which can be valuable in many scientific and computational applications.

- and recursive algorithms.
-It uses trigonometric functions (sine, cosine) and interpolation to map values from one range to another.
-The core idea is to generate sequences of numbers that, when interpreted as coordinates, create an even distribution across the surface of a sphere.

 ## Dependencies